 Keith’s interest in art began in middle school where he took a one semester art exploration class.
 He found that he had some talent in the matter and more importantly the desire to continue learning.
-This led him to take advantage of a four years of art program at Henry County High School in Georgia.
+This led him to take advantage of a four year art program at Henry County High School in Georgia.
 Keith received an excellent education in the fundamentals of design, art history, and an understanding of the various mediums of art under the instruction of Amy Bodle.
-Furthermore, Ms. Bodle strived to expand her student's understanding of art by invited local artists to give demonstrations in class.
+Furthermore, Ms. Bodle worked to expand her students understanding of art by inviting local artists to give demonstrations in class.
 This is when Keith meet a lifelong mentor and friend, Charles Walls.
 In addition to classes in high school, Keith began taking private lessons with Mr. Walls.
 The private lessons filled some of the gaps that high school instruction couldn’t provide such as lessons in oil paints and figure studies.
 Part of the education provided by Ms. Bodle included public exhibitions and art competitions.
 It was during one of these art competitions that Keith won first place and a scholarship to attend Gordon College in Barnesville, GA.

 Keith continued his education at Gordon College under the instruction of Marlin Adams.
 The instruction provided by Mr. Adams focused on painting still-lifes with oils.
 After two years at Gordon, Keith had a firm understanding of working with oils and the value of working from life rather than from photographs.
 Graduating from Gordon College with an Associate of Arts, he then continued his education with a Hope Scholarship at Georgia State University.
 At GSU he had more freedom to explore his own artistic point of view but found that his love was with representational art.
 To complicate matters, it was during the two years at GSU that Keith developed a severe allergy to the chemicals used in oil painting.
 After two years at GSU he graduated with a Bachelor’s Degree, but somewhat disillusioned by the fact that he couldn’t work in the medium for which he had been trained.